Danny Pudi

-Daniel Mark Pudi (born March 10, 1979) is an American comedian and actor.
+Daniel Mark Pudi (born March 10, 1979) is an American actor and director.
 His roles include Abed Nadir on the NBC sitcom Community (2009–2015), for which he received three nominations for the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series and one nomination for the TCA Award for Individual Achievement in Comedy.
-Since 2020 he has starred as Brad Bakshi in the Apple TV+ comedy series Mythic Quest.
-He was the voice of Huey Duck on the 2017 reboot of DuckTales.
+He also has starred as Brad Bakshi in the Apple TV+ comedy series Mythic Quest and was the voice of Huey Duck on the 2017 reboot of DuckTales.